Magisk-Modules-Repo/NfcScreenOff/README.md

-# NFCScreenOff8+
+# NFCScreenOff

 > **This is not a systemless modification.** I succeeded to make it work only if the `modded` APK is injected while the phone is booted with the `original` APK.
 That is why I inject the `modded` APK in [service.sh](service.sh).

-This module lets you enable NFC Pooling while phone is locked and screen is off for Android 8 and above.
+This module lets you enable NFC Pooling while phone is locked and screen is off for Android 9 and above.

 > Wait 30 seconds after restarting+unlocking your phone.
 It will let NFC service time to reload.